kimchi-project/kimchi/docs/API.md

 * start: Power on a VM
 * poweroff: Power off a VM forcefully.
 Note this action may produce undesirable results, for example unflushed disk cache in the guest.
+* shutdown: Shut down a VM graceful.
+This action issue shutdown request to guest.
+            And the guest will react this request.
+Note the guest OS may ignore the request.
 * reset: Reset a VM immediately without the guest OS shutdown.
          It emulates the power reset button on a machine.
 Note that there is a risk of data loss caused by reset without the guest OS shutdown.